 Do you currently have an answering service provider, but you aren’t sure if they are the best partner for your business?
-With the many options out there, it makes sense that you would want to ensure that you are giving your money to a company that will not only allow for seamless integration with your company, but also satisfy your callers.
+With the many options out there, it makes sense that you would want to ensure that you are giving your money to a company that will not only allow for seamless integration with your company, but that also satisfies your callers.

 1. How quickly does your answering service answer the phone?